- CAMPUS LIFE

 All graduate students must consult with the departmental graduate coordinator/director or assigned graduate faculty advisor before scheduling and registering for courses.

 The departmental graduate coordinator/director, graduate faculty advisor, or major professor will determine the degree plan for each graduate student in the respective departments.
 The degree plan must be finalized prior to a graduate student's registering for more than 12 hours of graduate credit.
 The degree plan will be formulated in accordance with the general regulations of the University, as well as those of the student's college and department.
-The degree plan will be filed in the Office of Records and Registration/Graduate Studies.
+The degree plan will be filed in the Office of the Registrar/Graduate Studies.

 The degree plan shall be formulated according to the requirements published in the catalogue in effect at the time of the student's admission to degree status or at any subsequent time during the six-year limit for completing the degree.
 A student may adopt a subsequent catalogue only with the approval of the graduate coordinator/director or graduate faculty advisor, and of the student's academic dean.
 A student who does not attend Southeastern Louisiana University for one calendar year or longer must meet the requirements of the catalogue in effect at the time of reentry.